vouill/vue-geb/readme.md

 ```

-Dont forget to `unsubscribe` when you destroy the component to avoid memory leak
+Don't forget to `unsubscribe` when you destroy the component to avoid memory leak

 ```javascript
 destroyed: function () {